tha0pham/note-app/README.md

 * You have installed python version 3.6 or higher (https://www.python.org/downloads/)
 * You have installed Flask web framework
 * You have installed SQLite (version 3 / SQLite3) (https://www.sqlite.org/download.html)
-* You have installed wtforms, Flask-WTF, and email_validator
+* You have installed wtforms, Flask-WTF, email_validator, and bcrypt

 ## Installing Note App